 City Interest Group members will have the opportunity to gain insider knowledge on breakthrough innovations and receive expert advice from consortium partners in the field of biowaste valorisation; keep up-to-date on R&D and regulation in the areas of circular economy and bio-based products and services; build long-lasting relationships and help build momentum towards achieving circular economy in Europe.

 Learn more about CIRCULAR BIOCARBON on our project website.
 Here you can find detailed information about the partners involved and the activities they are carrying out.

-This project has received funding from the Bio-based Industries Joint Undertaking under the European Union’s Horizon 2020 research and innovation programme under grant agreement No 10102328.
+This project has received funding from the Bio Based Industries Joint Undertaking (JU) under grant agreement No 101023280.
+The JU receives support from the European Union’s Horizon 2020 research and innovation programme and the Bio Based Industries Consortium.